Explore this Section

 The University of Keele (trading as Keele University) is a charity but it is not a "Registered Charity".

-Instead it holds charity status as one of the exempt charities listed in Schedule 2 of the Charities Act 1993 (An exempt charity enjoys all the tax exemptions and other benefits of a charity, but is exempt from certain requirements, notably the need to register with the Charity Commission) The University preserves its exempt status under the Charities Act 2006 (which will require certain other exempt charities to register) and the Higher Education Funding Council for England (HEFCE) is the University's principle regulator.
+Instead it holds charity status as one of the exempt charities listed in Schedule 2 of the Charities Act 1993 (An exempt charity enjoys all the tax exemptions and other benefits of a charity, but is exempt from certain requirements, notably the need to register with the Charity Commission) The University preserves its exempt status under the Charities Act 2006 (which will require certain other exempt charities to register) and the Higher Education Funding Council for England (HEFCE) is the University's principal regulator.

 The University's registered correspondence address is: